 Opening minds, doors, opportunities: The Women in Innovation & Technology program, run by the Office of Technology Management, encourages women faculty to engage in entrepreneurship and to commercialize their technologies.

-An annual event hosted by OTM, the Women in Innovation & Technology Symposium is a day of learning and networking for women academics interested in technology commercialization.
+The annual Women in Innovation & Technology (WIT) Symposium is a day of learning and networking for women academics interested in technology commercialization.
+Hosted by the OTM, the Symposium also invites friends from the local entrepreneurial ecosystem.
+The event is open to all.